TrustworthyComputing/ZeroJava-compiler/README.md

         answer $t0
 ```

-Passing the `-opts` argument to enable the optimizer, our compiler generates the following optimal code:
+Passing the `-opts` argument to enable the optimizer, our compiler generates the following optimized code:
 ```
         .text
         .globl main